 A hookah lounge owner will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

-In addition to standard business permits, a hookah lounge may be required to obtain additional permits from the town, county, or state giving it permission to provide and sell tobacco products.
+In addition to standard business permits, a hookah lounge may be required to obtain additional permits from the town, county, or state, giving it permission to provide and sell nicotine products.
 Verywell Mind notes that these lounges may need to obtain indoor smoking permits to operate and a state tobacco license.
 Tobacco is regulated by the Food and Drug Administration (FDA) and subject to both federal and state laws.
 Tobacco sales laws vary from state to state and, in some cases, from city to city.

 If a lounge serves food and drinks, then the business owner will need to hold a food service license, which may require the completion of a food safety training certification course and approval from the health department.
-If the location serves alcohol, then the business will need to obtain any required alcohol service licenses.
+If the location serves alcohol, then the business will need to obtain any required state liquor licenses.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a hookah lounge is another.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.